smnorris/bcfishpass/data/README.md

 Currently, controls the barrier status of natural barriers (gradient, falls, subsurface flow).
 NOTE -  this table will only be used to identify modelled barriers known to be passable (gradient, subsurface flow) once bcfishpass incorporates CABD falls

+## user_crossings_misc.csv

+Crossings not present in inventories or modelling (eg flood control structures, unassessed culverts on crossings on unmapped roads/railways, other).
+Do not add dams, these should be submitted to CABD.

 ## user_habitat_classification.csv